Skip to main content

 Commonwealth employees

-Does sick leave accumulate during workers compensation?
+Does sick leave accrue during workers compensation?

 Qld and SA

 Yes.
-Sick leave accumulates during workers compensation.
+Sick leave accrues during workers compensation.

 Commonwealth employees